 Sally was elected to the Board in 2018.

 Rochelle is a tax partner at Australasian business advisory firm Findex.
 She is a chartered accountant with over 25 years’ experience advising businesses and not-for-profits.

-Starting her involvement with cricket at a young age in the Hutt Valley, Rochelle then played senior women’s cricket for Taita and representative cricket for Wellington before heading off to live in Amsterdam for seven years.
-Returning to New Zealand, she reconnected with the game, coaching her children and also becoming involved in administration, most recently as Chair of Porirua City Junior Cricket Club steering them through a period of growth including expansion of girls’ cricket in Porirua.
+Starting her involvement with cricket at a young age in the Hutt Valley, Rochelle then played senior women’s cricket for Taita District Cricket Club and representative cricket for Wellington before heading off to live in Amsterdam for seven years.
+Returning to New Zealand, she reconnected with the game, coaching her children and also becoming involved in administration and, as Chair of Porirua City Junior Cricket Club, led the club through a period of growth including expansion of women and girls’ cricket in Porirua.